waku-org/specs/standards/application/waku-api.md

   - `struct`: object and other nested types
   - `option`: a value that can be set or left null
   - `array`: iterable object containing values of all the same type
-  - `Multiaddr`: a libp2p multiaddress; may be an object or a string, most idiomatic approach depending on the language
+  - `multiaddr`: a libp2p multiaddress; may be an object or a string, most idiomatic approach depending on the language
+  - `result`: an enum type that either contain a return value (success), or an error (failure).
+The error is left to the implementor
+  - `error`: Left to the implementor on whether `error` types are `string` or `object` in the given language.
+- The first parameter of a function MAY be considered as the object on which a method is called.
+It is left to the implementor on whether an objective programming approach is idiomatic to the language.

 ### Application